Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 Brattleboro: Not to Be Forgotten

-The sense of community, warm welcomes, nature fun, the unforgettable art and music, and farm-fresh foods made the Brattleboro trip unalike any other.
+The sense of community, warm welcomes, nature fun, unforgettable art and music, and farm-fresh foods made the Brattleboro trip unlike any other.

-As Ella Szutu, the local we met in town stated, “People here want community.
-The people have an open mentality that inspires you to create, and inspires you to stay.”
+As Ella Szutu, the local we met in town, stated, “People here want community.
+The people have an open mentality that inspires you to create and stay.”

 The nature, rich history of Brattleboro, and the tight-knit community of the locals made us never want to leave.